thanasisn/training_location_analysis/Readme.md

 ## Create a database

-- [ ] Include .json from GoldenCheetah
+- [x] Include .json from GoldenCheetah
-- [ ] Include .fit from Garmin fit files
+- [ ] Include .fit from rest of Garmin fit files
 - [ ] Include .gpx from other sources
 - [ ] Include from Google location
+- [ ] Database maintenance
+   - Remove deleted files
+   - Remove modified files
+   - Check for duplicated records

 ## Quality check of location data

 - [ ] Deduplicate
 - [ ] Clean
 - [ ] Remove errors
+- [ ] Columns to combine

-## Apply training analysis from my other projects
+## Apply analysis from my other projects

+- [ ] Training analysis
+- [ ] Location analysis